Diffusion Models for Hyperspectral Image Analysis: A Comprehensive Review: Applications in Hyperspectral Image Processing and Analysis

-Wu et al. introduced the diffusion background dictionary method (DBD) \cite{ref111}, combining the strengths of model-driven and data-driven approaches based on HSI and HAD (Hyperspectral Anomaly Detection) task characteristics.
-DBD intrinsically integrates the DM with the low-rank representation (LRR) model, utilizing the DM to obtain the crucial background dictionary tensor within the tensor LRR, thus enabling accurate anomaly detection.
-Following the principles of the RX algorithm in anomaly detection, the multivariate normal distribution approximating the HSI background is diffused to better suit background suppression.
-Furthermore, hyperspectral image anomaly detection often grapples with a lack of prior information, primarily the challenge of accurately reconstructing background regions while inferring the latent background of anomalous areas.
-To this end, Chen et al. proposed Double Window Spectral Diffusion (DWSDiff) \cite{ref106}.
-This novel approach models accurate background estimation through an iterative spectral diffusion and reverse diffusion process.
-A dual-window strategy is also introduced to mitigate the impact of extended anomalous regions in the neighborhood on background estimation.
-Finally, an anomaly generation strategy based on Principal Component Analysis (PCA) and the Linear Spectral Mixture Model (LSMM) is devised to create realistic training data, overcoming the scarcity of labeled hyperspectral data and leading to improved performance.
+Wu et al. introduced the Diffusion Background Dictionary Method (DBD) \cite{ref111}, which combines the advantages of model-driven and data-driven methods based on the characteristics of HSI and HAD (Hyperspectral Anomaly Detection) tasks.
+DBD essentially integrates DM with the low-rank representation (LRR) model.
+Because HSI bands are highly correlated, the entire background can be physically constrained within a low-rank subspace spanned by a few pure material spectra.
+Using DM to obtain the key background dictionary tensor in the LRR tensor thereby achieves accurate anomaly detectionby ensuring the generated dictionary is highly representative of the true physical background.
+Following the principle of the RX algorithm in anomaly detection, the multivariate normal distribution approximating the HSI background (a classic statistical prior of spectral clusters) is diffused to better adapt to background suppression.